 Financial Disclosure: Public officials are not subject to public disclosure laws.
+Although they are required to file a nonpublic statement, this requirement was not universally respected.
 The electoral code bars persons from certain types of financial activity if they are members of or candidates for the National Assembly.
 They may not be paid by a foreign state; by the chief executive officer (CEO), a deputy of a CEO, or the president of a company under state control; or by a shareholder in an enterprise under state control or reliant on state subsidies or other state benefits.
 Despite these rules, some National Assembly members took state revenues to support their businesses, such as operating schools funded by public tuition.
 Authorities threatened to cut the state subsidies of some National Assembly members if they did not support the ruling party.